1960 Lotus 7A Series 1

 Lauda left March in 1973 for a drive with Louis Stanley’s BRM team, and went on to win the World Championship with Ferrari in 1975 and 1977, and with McLaren in 1984.

-The March was went through various configurations, including some time as a hillclimb car.
-It was found by South Australian orthopaedic surgeon Roger Oakeshott in Britain, and restored before he shipped it to Australia.
-He went quickly into professional racing, and I acquired it in 2000.
+The March then went through various configurations, including some time as a hillclimb car.
+It was then restored in Britain and shipped to Australia by an orthopaedic surgeon from whom Michael acquired it in 2000.

-It has been restored in accordance with its appearance in 1972, including STP and other sponsorship decals.
-It is powered by a Cosworth-Ford BDG 1975cc fuel-injected engine.
+It was restored in accordance with its appearance in 1972 and as driven by Niki Lauda, including STP and other sponsorship decals.
+Its light chassis is powered by a very strong 300 bhp Cosworth-Ford BDG 1975cc fuel-injected engine.

-It is very quick and a blast to drive, but suffers ongoing problems with reliability.
+With a power to weight ratio of about 600 bhp per tonne it is a ferociously quick racing car and a blast to drive.
+I had a fair bit of success with it, but during my ownership it suffered ongoing and expensive problems with reliability - funnily enough, just as Lauda had experienced in period.
 It is one of the few March 722s running with the correct 2-litre BDG engine.
-Most have been fitted with a more reliable BDA.
+Most have been fitted with the more reliable BDA 1600cc motor.